SheffieldR/SheffieldR.github.io/.github/ISSUE_TEMPLATE/meeting_setup.md

 ## Announcements

 Announcements of forthcoming events can be made in a number of places, at a bare minimum the _Meetup Mailing List_ should be used as it is the primary source for organising the group.
+These should be made at least two weeks in advance to maximise the notification period and increase attendance but reminders can be sent out closer to the time if required (e.g. to the Meetup Mailing List).

 + [ ] **Meetup Mailing List** : Announce the meeting on the [Meetup SheffieldR User Group](https://www.meetup.com/sheffieldr-sheffield-r-users-group/) mailing list including both the Google Meet and